 Stephen is a Partner in the Financial Services Litigation team.
 He specialises in professional negligence disputes involving financial product mis-selling and investment mis-management, commercial disputes between financial services firms, regulatory disputes (for example claims by the FSA alleging unauthorised activity).
 Stephen also acts in pensions disputes (with particular expertise in ill-health retirement matters).
 He works with private clients, financial advisers, networks and pension trustees.

-Stephen trained with Clarke Willmott and now has over ten years’ experience following his qualification in March 2003.
+Stephen trained with Clarke Willmott and now has many years’ experience following his qualification in March 2003.

 Stephen has the Chartered Insurance Institute (CII) Certificate in Financial Planning and is studying for the higher level Diploma.

 Acting for numerous private clients in claims against Equitable Life, both individually and within the context of group actions.
 Stephen managed 12 such claims within a ‘managed list’ in the Bristol Mercantile court.

 Acting for private individuals in a wide variety of professional negligence actions, before the courts and the FOS, relating to advice provided on pensions, annuities, investment funds and other collective investment schemes etc.

 Claims relating to the powers and jurisdiction of the Financial Ombudsman Service.
 Stephen acted in the linked cases ofBunney v Burns Anderson and Cahill v Timothy James, on the subject of how the FOS’ monetary cap applies to directions.